Lightning-AI/pytorch-lightning/docs/source/transfer_learning.rst

 Example: BERT (transformers)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Lightning is completely agnostic to what's used for tranfer learning so long as it is a `torch.nn.Module` subclass.
+Lightning is completely agnostic to what's used for transfer learning so long as it is a `torch.nn.Module` subclass.

 .. code-block:: python